determined-ai/determined/docs/integrations/observability/_index.rst

    kubectl apply -n gmp-public -f gkeDCGMExporterService.yaml

-Note this differs from the GKE docs linked above because we are going to deploy a Prometheus instalation instead of using the managed service Google Cloud Offers.
+This differs from the GKE docs linked above because we are going to deploy a Prometheus instalation instead of using the managed service Google Cloud Offers.
 It is possible to use the managed offering from Google Cloud but some features like GPU statistics by user will not work.

 #.
 Verify DCGM works by port forwarding the service.